Loews Corporation: Management

 Founders Laurence and Robert Tisch served as co-CEOs until 1998 when they retired as part of a generational shift in corporate leadership.
-That year, James Tisch was named president and CEO, and the Office of the president was created with three members: James Tisch, Andrew Tisch, and Jonathan Tisch.
+That year, James Tisch was named president and CEO, and the Office of the President was created with three members: James Tisch, Andrew Tisch, and Jonathan Tisch.
 In 2006, Jonathan Tisch and Andrew Tisch were elected co-chairmen of the board.

+On July 29, 2024, Loews announced that James Tisch would retire as president and CEO effective December 31, 2024.
+The board elected Benjamin Tisch as his successor, making him the third generation of the Tisch family to lead the company.
+James Tisch became chairman of the board.
 The company has issued only a single class of common stock and all shareholders have equal voting rights.

 Governance

-The current members of the board of directors of Loews Corporation are Ann E. Berman, Joseph L. Bower, Charles D. Davidson, Charles M. Diker, Paul J. Fribourg, Walter L. Harris, Philip A. Laskawy, Susan P. Peters, Anthony Welters, Andrew H. Tisch, James S. Tisch and Jonathan M. Tisch.
+The current members of the board of directors of Loews Corporation include Charles D. Davidson, Paul J. Fribourg, Walter L. Harris, Jonathan C. Locker, Susan P. Peters, Dino Robusto, Alex Tisch(son of Andrew Tisch), Jennifer VanBelle, James S. Tisch (Chairman), and Ben Tisch (President & CEO).

+Andrew Tisch and Charles Diker are Directors Emeriti.

 Restatement

 On February 13, 2003, the company restated its financial statements as of and for the years ended December 31, 2001 to 2000 as well as its interim financial statements for the first three quarters of 2002 to reflect an adjustment to the company's historical accounting for CNA's investment in life settlement contracts and the related revenue recognition.
 On March 19, 2003, the company announced a revision to its previously reported fourth-quarter and year-end 2002 results to reflect an additional $28.9 million of impairment losses on equity securities at the company's CNA Financial Corporation subsidiary.
 On February 16, 2006, the company restated results from 2001 through September 2005 to correct accounting for discontinued operations acquired in CNA's merger with the Continental Corp. in 1995.
 On March 8, 2006, the company said that financial statements for periods from 2001 to 2004 and the first three quarters of 2005 shouldn't be relied on because of accounting classification errors at its majority-owned subsidiary CNA Financial Corp, and it would restate financial statements for 2003 and 2004 and for the first three quarters of 2005 to correct the classification errors.